Pharoah0/NYC-Zillow-Listings-with-Apache-Airflow-AWS/README.md

 Once inside an S3 bucket, we employ Lambda functions to run our transformations and utilize QuickSight for data visualization.

 ## Business Problem
-A Real-Estate agency is curious about
+A real estate agency needs its latest real estate updates for its clientele.
+They specifically want to market the best listings and highlight which neighborhoods have the highest listings based on most amenities and other details.

 ## Data Preparation
 I Utilized Rapid API to employ a web scraper on Zillow for listing within the NYC area.

-The API is what's responsible for retrieving our data.
+The API is what's responsible for retrieving our sample data.
 I did this in JSON format for demonstration purposes, but CSV was also possible.

 ## Methods Used
 I incorporated this API within an Airflow DAG, which stored the data pulled locally onto my EC2 server and then copied the data onto an S3 bucket.